-Watson and Malcolm formed a partnership and under the company name of Watson and Malcolm began producing furniture at Kincardine.
-John Watson died in 1897.
-Andre Malcolm’s two sons Andrew and James joined the business and it became Andrew Malcolm Furniture Company.
-James Malcolm managed the Kincardine company and Andrew Malcolm Jr. managed the Listowel Factory.
-High quality period furniture was produced by both companies.,
+Watson and Malcolm formed a partnership, and under the company name of “Watson and Malcolm” began producing furniture at Kincardine.
+John Watson died in 1897, but Andre Malcolm’s two sons Andrew and James joined the business, transforming it to Andrew Malcolm Furniture Company.
+James Malcolm managed the Kincardine company, while Andrew Malcolm Jr. managed the Listowel Factory.
+High-quality period furniture was produced by both companies.

-This beautiful, Canadian made furniture was used in many Canadian Hotels and one Jamaican Hotel.
+This beautiful, Canadian made furniture was used in many Canadian Hotels (and one Jamaican Hotel).